hadro/info654fa22/slides/class_1.md

 1. Accept Slack invitation
 2. Log into Slack
-3. Send a message to the #general channel that includes your favorite emoji 🎉
+3. Send a message to the #654-04-fall-2021 channel that includes your favorite emoji 🎉

 [https://prattischool.slack.com/archives/C02CSAWEVQV](https://prattischool.slack.com/archives/C02CSAWEVQV)

 ---
 ## In-class exercise 2

+### WordPress

+--

 1. Accept WordPress invitation
   - Confirm you have access to posting, since this is where some assignments are due